sadiechi/research/README.md

 #### What are you looking forward to learning about programming?

+I'm looking forward to applying programming to our projects, or learning the whole process that comes with codinga small project like this or similar.

 #### What is conscious listening?

 #### What is a variable?